FarajaCephas/alx-system_engineering-devops/0x00-shell_basics/README.md

-Shell script to display the content list of the current directory
+Shell script to change the working directory to the user's home directory